PHP Built-In Web Server

 - Download PHP 5.4.0 or higher.

-- Register the downloaded PHP interpreter in IntelliJ IDEA.
+- Configure the downloaded PHP interpreter in IntelliJ IDEA.

 - Open your project.

-- Appoint the PHP 5.4.0 interpreter configuration for use in the project.
+- Appoint the configured interpreter as default for use in the project.

 - Open the Run/Debug Configuration dialog box by doing one of the following: